MandoxaElemental/Advice-Generator-in-React/README.md

 ### Advice Generator in React Challenge - Vercel Link:
 [Advice Generator in React Challenge - Vercel Link](https://advice-generator-in-react.vercel.app/)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Aaron Robinson
-> Comments:
+> Comments: There may be some OS/browser issues as Google Chrome and Firefox don't seem to run correctly on my system.
+Other than that there looks to be a looping issue when calling the same function inside and outside of the UseState.
+This brought the fetch into an infinite loop.
+Styling is spot on and after some tweaks this will be a perfect replica, nice work.